CartoDB/carto-selfhosted/README.md

   # Disable the internal Redis
   enabled: false
 externalRedis:
-  host: "10.61.120.211"
+  host: "yourRedisHost"
   port: "6379"
   password: <AUTH string>"
   tlsEnabled: false
 ```
    3. Deploy self hosted with helm following [this steps](https://github.com/CartoDB/carto-selfhosted-helm#installation)
    4. Check pods are running and stable with ``kubectl get pods <-n your_namespace>``
-   5. Update yout /etc/host file and check web access (and everything is working with an existing user)
+   5. Update your /etc/host file and check web access (and everything is working with an existing user)
    ```
    #Update /etc/host in linux and Macos, as root
    echo "<new_external_ip>  <current self hosted domain" >> /etc/hosts
    ```
    7. Stop your previous (docker) deployment with ``docker-compose down`` :warning: it involves downtime!
    8. Change DNS records to point to the new service, it will take some time to propagate.
-   9. Test your new selfhosted.
+   9. Test your new self hosted installation.

 #### Cloud SQL Connection configuration